BrightBoost/learningjava/files/README.md

-# 🐱 Kitten Directory App
+# 🐱 Kitten README

-Welcome to the **Kitten Directory App** — a simple project to help you practice programming while working with the cutest data imaginable: kittens!
+Welcome to the **Kitten README** — a simple file to help you working with READMEs.

 This project demonstrates basic coding principles such as **data modeling**, **collections**, and **file handling**, but it’s language-agnostic — you can use Java, Python, or any other language to build your version.